-Pursuant to our employment agreement with Dr. Bodor, if we voluntarily terminate his employment without "cause" (and other than as a result of his death or disability) or if he resigns for "good reason," as defined in the employment agreement (a "qualifying termination"), provided that Dr. Bodor complies with certain conditions (including execution of a general waiver and release of claims), then he will be entitled to the benefits summarized below.
+Pursuant to our employment agreement with Dr. Bodor, if we voluntarily terminate his employment without "cause" (and other than as a result of his death or disability) or if he resigns for "good reason," as defined in the employment agreement (a "qualifying termination"), provided that Dr. Bodor complies with certain conditions (including execution of a general waiver and release of claims and complying with a non-disclosure and inventions assignment agreement and a non-competition agreement), then he will be entitled to the benefits summarized below.